Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/InsIntensity.png

-The Instrument Lights Intensity Panel has six knobs, which, when the Flight Instrument Light knob on the Cockpit Light Control Panel is in the OFF position, independently changes illumination intensity on the following indicators:
+The Instrument Lights Intensity Panel has six knobs that allow to independently change illumination intensity on the following indicators:

 +--------------------------------+
 | Airspeed/Mach Indicator        |